cqse/teamscale-jacoco-agent/USAGE.md

 Please note that the `include`/`exclude` parameters use a different pattern syntax than the `jacoco-include`/`jacoco-exclude` patterns!
 See below for details.

+You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
+`jacoco-sessionid=session1` will set the session ID of the profiling session.
+See the "Agent" section of the JaCoCo documentation for a list of all available options.

 ### Logging

 By default, the agent logs to the console.
 You can change this by providing a Log4j2 logging configuration: